 Union rail workers in the Northeast have gone on strike due to wage disputes, so coal transportation has ceased.
 This is causing a spike in demand for natural gas.

-Ait Louisiana .
+A major hurricane is forming in the gulf and it is expected to hit the coast of Louisiana in 2 days.
 Henry Hub is preparing for possible shutdown along with all gas producing platforms in the Gulf of Mexico.

 * The exact number of positions to manage and unexpected occurrences has not yet been determined.
 We are expecting to create a total of approximately six positions to manage and six unexpected occurrences.
 A sub-set of these positions and occurrences (approximately three of each) will be randomly inserted into the simulation each time the learner goes through it.
 The variety of positions and unexpected occurrences combined with the randomized market movement will result in a different experience for the learner each time he takes the simulation.